lunics/zmk-config/README.md

 ## Flash the firmware to the keyboard:

+1. Plug in the left kb to the laptop.
+2. Double press the reset button.
-1. Download firmware from the latest workflow of the Github actions: [example](https://github.com/lunics/zmk-config/actions/runs/14944270056).
+3. Download firmware from the latest workflow of the Github actions: [example](https://github.com/lunics/zmk-config/actions/runs/14944270056).
-1. double press the reset button
+4. Unzip the firmware.zip.
-2. cp firmware/splitkb_aurora_sweep_left-nice_nano_v2-zmk.uf2 /run/media/USER/NICENANO
+5. cp firmware/splitkb_aurora_sweep_left-nice_nano_v2-zmk.uf2 /run/media/$USER/NICENANO
+*Repeat the operation for the right kb.*

 ## Pairing keyboard with the laptop: